 Types of Meditation

 When considering meditation and stress relief techniques, it’s important to remember that there are various types.
-“Meditation” is an umbrella term for the many different ways to achieve a relaxed state of mind, which can be different for everyone.
+“Meditation” is an umbrella term for the many different ways to achieve a relaxed state of mind.
 Some prefer guided meditation, while others may prefer to simply sit in a quiet space and focus only on themselves.
-Both take a different approach, but the goal is the same.
 Essentially, practicing meditation is a way to elicit deep relaxation and inner calm in your body – the exact opposite of your body’s natural stress response.